yao-jz/ZeroSwap/README.md

 ## Frontend

 Users make requests to swap some tokens.
 The input from the frontend is the same as the uniswap.
 And there is also a random number, and two random actions.
-(NOTICE: the random number should be generated with proof, but till now we don't know how to do this.)
+We use the hash of the latest block to generate the random numbers.

 ## ZK Circuit